Contrasting UFP Industries (NASDAQ:UFPI) & West Fraser Timber (NYSE:WFG)

-UFP Industries (NASDAQ:UFPI – Get Rating) and West Fraser Timber (NYSE:WFG – Get Rating) are both mid-cap construction companies, but which is the superior business?
-We will contrast the two businesses based on the strength of their institutional ownership, profitability, analyst recommendations, earnings, risk, valuation and dividends.
+UFP Industries (NASDAQ:UFPI – Get Rating) and West Fraser Timber (NYSE:WFG – Get Rating) are both mid-cap construction companies, but which is the better investment?
+We will compare the two businesses based on the strength of their earnings, dividends, valuation, profitability, institutional ownership, risk and analyst recommendations.

-This is a summary of current recommendations and price targets for UFP Industries and West Fraser Timber, as reported by MarketBeat.com.
+This is a breakdown of current ratings and target prices for UFP Industries and West Fraser Timber, as reported by MarketBeat.

 |Sell Ratings